mumble-voip/mumble-releng-vcpkg/README.md

 * Start Visual Studio
 * Open the project folder (with the open folder option)
-* In the CMake Settings specify the CMake toolchain file This file should be at `%USERPROFILE%/mumble-vcpkg/scripts/buildsystems/vcpkg.cmake` after using `get-mumble_deps.sh`.
+* In the CMake configuration settings specify the CMake toolchain file This file should be at `%USERPROFILE%/mumble-vcpkg/scripts/buildsystems/vcpkg.cmake` after using `get-mumble_deps.sh`.
-* As CMake command argument add `-DVCPKG_TARGET_TRIPLET=x64-windows-static-md -DIce_HOME=%USERPROFILE%/mumble-vcpkg/installed/x64-windows-static-md`
+* As CMake command argument add `-DVCPKG_TARGET_TRIPLET=x64-windows-static-md -Dstatic=ON -DIce_HOME=%USERPROFILE%/mumble-vcpkg/installed/x64-windows-static-md`
+* Save and CMake should generate the build files, which will take a bit of time
+* Use the build all action to build the project
+* On success the built binaries will be placed in `out\build\<configuration-name>\`

+Note: Visual Studio may wrongfully identify the error `The system was unable to find the specified registry key or value.` despite the build succeeding.
+This is due to a VS script that outputs `ERROR` as text early on in the build process.
+The queried registry key is not required for the build to succeed.
+Check the text Output or for other errors instead and **ignore this specific error**.

 ### Other IDEs with CMake support